sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

  * repatriate one of the html report of the mouseMT dataset to your local computer, as well as the one you can find in:
 `/shared/data/Solution/Liu2015/010_fastqc/SRR3180538_TAM1_1_fastqc.html`
- * Look at these two QC report.
+ * Look at these two QC reports in a web browser.
 What are your conclusions ?
-Would you want to perform some operations on the reads such as low-quality bases trimming, removal of adapters ?
+Would you want to perform some operations on the reads, such as low-quality bases trimming, removal of adapters ?

 !!! note "Reminder"

-	 to get the data from the distant server to your machine, you may use an SFTP client (filezilla, mobaXterm), or the command line tool from your machine :	`scp login@xx.xx.xx:~/path/to/file.txt .`
+	 to get the data from the distant server to your machine, you may use an SFTP client (FileZilla, mobaXterm), or the command line tool from your machine :	`scp login@xx.xx.xx:~/path/to/file.txt .`

 **Extra Task:**